 - Wipe down cabinets & appliance fronts

 Clean from top to bottom this will help with crumbs, dust, and other weird stuff that falls.
 This will save you from having to clean back over areas.
-Which will save you time and get the job done.

 How To Clean A Kitchen Monthly

 The monthly cleaning list is a little long but these are things that need to be done just not that often.
 I like to call this my deep cleaning time.